AKBANK-Patika-FullStack-Bootcamp/MerveNurYazanel_Homeworks/week1/RentCar/Readme.md

+Week2 is part of Week1.
+Here, Easily could seen images for every CRUD operations.

 Simulated a little part of "rent a car system".
 The part which considered below is Car table responding pseudo database (a generic list for this case).
 ```ruby
 public class Car